sfriederichs/sfriederichs.github.io/_posts/2017-12-20-Python-Executables.md

 I'm kind of sad how easy that was.

+### Issues ###

+With my version of PyInstaller Windows Defender flags it as a virus: Trojan:Win32/Wacatac.B!ml

+This is a false alarm.

+There's a StackOverflow detailing the issue and fixes [here](https://stackoverflow.com/questions/43777106/program-made-with-pyinstaller-now-seen-as-a-trojan-horse-by-avg).

 ## Py2Exe - Deprecated ##

 You probably shouldn't even bother reading any of this, but it's retained here for completeness.
 Also, maybe it'll be useful someday.
 Who knows.